When most beginners start thinking about building their online presence, they don’t necessarily know the difference between a blog and a website.

 But the website shouldn’t necessarily be considered a blog.
 So we can say “All blogs are websites, but not all websites are blogs”.

 I am sure you’ve come across a lot of company pages that are static and showing what the company does, and that is it.
-Or you may have seen websites that are like resumes for its owners.
+Or you may have seen websites that are like resumes for their owners.

 A website could contain a blog with many static pages.
 A blog also could contain a bunch of static pages like our about page.

 Which One Is Better For You?

 Choosing between a blog or a website depends on your needs.
 If you are a company that just wants to create a website to showcase what you are doing and don’t mind the hassle of creating new pages, content, and so on, then all you need is just a website.

 You create it once, update it every now and then, and leave it.
 This could also be great for people who are using the domain name just to showcase their resumes and don’t want to create new posts.